 Base salaries for our executive officers are initially established through arm's-length negotiations at the time of the executive officer's hiring, taking into account such executive officer's qualifications, experience, the scope of his or her responsibilities and competitive market compensation paid by other companies for similar positions within the industry and geography.
 Base salaries are reviewed annually, typically in connection with our annual performance review process, and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.
 In making decisions regarding salary increases, we may also draw upon the experience of members of our board of directors with executives at other companies.
-The 2018 base salaries for our named executive officers were as follows: (a) \$500,000 for Dr. Shendelman and (b) \$450,000 for each of Mr. Funtleyder and Dr. Perfetti.
+The 2019 base salaries for our named executive officers were as follows: (a) \$550,000 for Dr. Shendelman, (b) \$450,000 for Dr. Perfetti and (c) \$400,000 for Dr. Vignola.